deepakcdo/JetFuelExecute/README.md

             final String id1 = jetFuelExecute.executeFunction("SampleJetFuelSever.CheckAbilityToVote",
                     new Object[]{true, 22}, new ClientFunctionResponse());
 ```
-And here is the code for ClientFunctionResponse
+And here is the code for ClientFunctionResponse.

 ```java
     class ClientFunctionResponse implements FunctionResponse {